 - All government entities (federal, state, and local)

 Employers who offer the IRA-based retirement savings plan or another qualified plan will have the $300 annual report filing fee waived if they enroll by Dec.
 1. Employers can opt out of offering MarylandSaves if they offer their own employer-sponsored retirement plan that satisfies the mandate.
 They can also have the $300 annual filing fee waived if they certify exemption.
 Non-participating employers may need to prove exemption each year to avoid the penalty.

 Employers are not required to make contributions toward the plan – for matching or administration.
 MarylandSaves is intended to be self-financing from fees collected on funds invested in the IRAs.

 What employees should know about the MarylandSaves program

 The MarylandSaves program does stipulate requirements for employees, as well, including:

 - Employees don’t have access to an employer-sponsored retirement savings plan

 Employees will be enrolled automatically but can opt out of participating in the program at any time.
 The board has proposed an initial default contribution amount of 5% of employee compensation per paycheck.
+There is also an annual auto-escalation of 1%, up to a max of 10%.
 Employees will have the ability at any time to change the amount they want to defer through payroll.